-Relative CEO pay and relative TSR are expressed as a percentile of the range between the highest and lowest values of actual CEO pay and actual TSR.
+\Relative CEO pay and relative TSR are expressed as a percentile of the range between the highest and lowest values of actual CEO pay and actual TSR.

-Source: CEO Pay for the one-year period is the 2022 total compensation and for the three-year period is the 2020-2022 total compensation, as published in the 2021, 2022, and 2023 proxy statement Summary Compensation Tables for each respective company.
+Source: CEO Pay for the one-year period is the 2023 total compensation and for the three-year period is the 2021-2023 total compensation, as published in the 2022, 2023, and 2024 proxy statement Summary Compensation Tables for each respective company.
 We have excluded any change in pension value from the total compensation calculation because its inclusion could lead to inconsistent comparisons from company to company based upon differing pension plan provisions, length of employee tenure, and other factors.
-TSR is from S&P Global Market Intelligence for the one- and three-year periods ended December 31, 2023, and assumes reinvestment of dividends.
+TSR is from S&P Global Market Intelligence for the one- and three-year periods ended December 31, 2024, and assumes reinvestment of dividends.

 As with our CEO's total compensation package, the total compensation provided to our NEOs as a whole relative to our peers demonstrates a strong pay-for-performance alignment for our shareholders.
-As shown in the charts below, the aggregate compensation provided to our NEO group lags the median aggregate compensation provided to the NEOs of our 2023 peer group.
-The summary also depicts that the multiple of our CEO's compensation compared with our next most highly compensated NEO lags our 2023 peer group median.
+As shown in the charts on the following page, the aggregate compensation provided to our NEO group lags the median aggregate compensation provided to the NEOs of our 2024 peer group.
+The summary also depicts that the multiple of our CEO's compensation compared with our next most highly compensated NEO lags our 2024 peer group median.